Butler University Creative Writing Camp

 Butler University’s Creative Writing Camp offers an intensive and entertaining week of workshops to help young writers develop their talent and passion for writing.
 Campers will converse and work with accomplished novelists, poets, editors, and teachers of writing, including:

-Hilene Flanzbaum, PhD, Professor of English and Director of MFA in Creative Writing at Butler University
+Hilene Flanzbaum, PhD, Professor of English and Director of Writing for Wellness at Butler University

-Chris Speckman, MFA, Instructor and Writing in the Schools Director at Butler University, poet
+Chris Speckman, MFA (2013), Adjunct Professor, Writing in the Schools Director at Butler University, poet

 Creative Writing Camp and Butler Bridge combine learning, laughter, and compassion to inspire young writers and readers.
 The programs connect bright, young people with talented mentors and like-minded peers to nurture intellectual and artistic discovery.

 This learning-rich community rejects a narrow version of education, in which, too often, assessment structures learning.
 We reach for a goal that is harder to define: enhancing creativity, developing the imagination, finding our own voices.
 We help our students and campers be so engaged with the joys of literary arts that they don't even notice how much they are learning.